lgatto/SC-ICS-Proposal/SC-ISC-proposal.md

 > you will take and an estimated timeline.
 What are likely failure
 > modes and how will you recover from them?

-We would like to organise a
+We would like to organise an in-person
 [Software Carpentry instructor training](https://swcarpentry.github.io/instructor-training/) that is focused on teaching R programming: